ACM40960/project-Pyate/README.md

 <img src="https://github.com/ACM40960/project-Pyate/blob/main/images/Shiny%20App%20Merged_1.png">

-•	To Check above Improper text scenario, please load the `“Improper Dataset.csv”` from the Model folder by using browse option
+•	To Check the what happens if improper dataset is loaded, please load the `“Improper Dataset.csv”` from the Model folder by using browse option.

 •	If the dataset provided is of improper format, an user friendly message would be displayed asking the user to provide a valid Dataset.